tomato42/tls13-spec/draft-ietf-tls-tls13.md

-As soon as the ClientKeyShare and ServerKeyShare messages have been exchanged, the client and server each use the unauthenticated key shares to compute EE and then the master secret (MS).
+As soon as the ClientKeyShare and ServerKeyShare messages have been exchanged, the client and server each use the unauthenticated key shares to compute ES and then the master secret (MS).

-       MS = PRF(AMS, "master_secret", EE)
+       MS = HKDF(AMS, ES, "master secret", 48)

-If EE is not available, then a 48-byte string of 0s is used.
+If ES is not available, then a 32-byte string of 0s is used.

 This master secret value is used for three purposes: